 - Orientation or Training

-- Volunteers must have lived in the U.S. for at least 7 years and must have up-to-date auto insurance.
+- Volunteers must have resided in the U.S. for the past 7 years.